What are the responsibilities and job description for the Administrative Program Assistant II position at University of Connecticut (Uconn) Health?

 - This position is in salary group UHP-04; click here to review the current UHP Pay Plan

-At the UCHC, this class is accountable for independently providing responsible administrative support, and/or significant program support for an academic/clinical/administrative department or program.
-The position will be responsible for performing daily reconciliation and resolution of EPIC Billing/Charging/Registration work queues and providing routine administrative support.
-This position is located at UConn Health in Farmington, CT.
+At the UConn Health, this class is accountable for independently providing responsible administrative support, and/or significant program support for an academic/clinical/administrative department or program.

 SUPERVISION RECEIVED: